“A queer, euphoric fever dream that you don’t want to wake up from.” The Age

 “Dyan is serving such a broad and sophisticated palette pop and hyper pop on their tracks reminiscent of Kate Bush, Gaga, George Michael, Arca-esque production in some moments,” The Rolling Stone

-Self-described as the Asian empress of the gay streets of Sydney is Malaysian-born musician, performance artist and DJ, Dyan Tai.
+Self-described as the Gaysian Empress of Sydney is trilingual Malaysian-born, Chinese Australian musician, performance artist and DJ, Dyan Tai.

-Also featured in the "Chinese Australian" episode of award-winning ABC show "You Can't Ask That", his work and performances continue to center around his upbringing in conservative Malaysia and his quest to find freedom where we find ourselves.
+Also featured in the "Chinese Australian" episode of award winning ABC show "You Can't Ask That" (Season 6), their work continues to centre around their upbringing in conservative Malaysia and their quest to find freedom wherever we find ourselves.

 Dyan is also a presenter on FBI Radio’s Kings & Queens and a guest speaker at music and community events such as Electronic Music Conference 10th Anniversary, ACON, Settlement Services International.
 Their dedication has seen them nominated for an 2022 ACON Honours Award in "Arts and Entertainment"; and the 2022 Inner West Council Citizen of The Year Award with a special recognition for their contribution to the QTPOC community and was recently featured on the cover of Sydney Star Observer (Aug 2023).

 As a DJ, Dyan has developed a niche in 2000s rnb/hip hop and pop anthems.
 They are well-loved as a club DJ with residencies across Sydney (Mardi Gras Fair Day, Heaps Gay, Unicorns Party, Honcho Disko, Marly Bar, Goros, Bank Hotel, Universal Hotel, Imperial Hotel)